Orange (fruit): Production

-In 2022, world production of oranges was 76 million tonnes, led by Brazil with 22% of the total, followed by India, China, and Mexico.
+In 2024, world production of oranges was 67 million tonnes, led by Brazil with 23% of the total, followed by China, Mexico, and Egypt (table).

-The United States Department of Agriculture has established grades for Florida oranges, primarily for oranges sold as fresh fruit.
-In the United States, groves are located mainly in Florida, California, and Texas.
-The majority of California's crop is sold as fresh fruit, whereas Florida's oranges are destined to juice products.
-The Indian River area of Florida produces high quality juice, which is often sold fresh and blended with juice from other regions, because Indian River trees yield sweet oranges but in relatively small quantities.

 Culinary use

 Dessert fruit and juice

-Oranges, whose flavor may vary from sweet to sour, are commonly peeled and eaten fresh raw as a dessert.
+Oranges, whose flavour may vary from sweet to sour, are commonly peeled and eaten fresh raw as a dessert.
 Orange juice is obtained by squeezing the fruit on a special tool (a juicer or squeezer) and collecting the juice in a tray or tank underneath.
 This can be made at home or, on a much larger scale, industrially.
 Orange juice is a traded commodity on the Intercontinental Exchange.
 Frozen orange juice concentrate is made from freshly squeezed and filtered juice.

 Marmalade

 Oranges are made into jam in many countries; in Britain, bitter Seville oranges are used to make marmalade.
 Almost the whole Spanish production is exported to Britain for this purpose.
 The entire fruit is cut up and boiled with sugar; the pith contributes pectin, which helps the marmalade to set.
 The first recipe was by an Englishwoman, Mary Kettilby, in 1714.
 Pieces of peel were first added by Janet Keiller of Dundee in the 1790s, contributing a distinctively bitter taste.
 Orange peel contains the bitter substances limonene and naringin.